SeanSoraghan/Feature-Extractor/README.md

 The various audio features will be sent via OSC to the ip address which is set from the app.
 They will be sent together in an OSC bundle.

 The address of this bundle can also be set from the app.
 The bundle will contain the various features as an array of floats, between
-0 and 1 or -1 and 1.
+0 and 1.
 The features will be ordered as they are in the app from left to right.

 #Features: